-With a cancer diagnosis, there are new emotions and everyday challenges that might leave you feeling lost.
-You and your loved ones can turn to MaineHealth to find the support and information you need to make these changes.
+With a cancer diagnosis, having an idea of what to expect and where to find support can be helpful.
+You and your loved ones can turn to MaineHealth to find the support and information you need.

 What Is Survivorship?